-There’s a whole lot of reasons anyone would want to visit Spain: gorgeous beaches, world-renowned art, colorful history, and…. delicious food!
+There’s a whole lot of reasons anyone would want to visit Spain: gorgeous beaches, world-renowned art, colorful history, and of course delicious food.

 Due to the mountainous regions of Spain and its history of various small kingdoms and ethnic groups, Spanish cuisine can be very regional.
 Different parts of Spain, from Catalonia to Basque Country, many traditional dishes can be specific to one culture within Spain, which makes Spanish cuisine so diverse.

 The two basic staple ingredients in almost all Spanish food are olive oil and garlic.
 Being on the Iberian peninsula, fish and seafood are plentiful and abundant as well as jamon (ham).
 Typical herbs used in Spanish food include oregano, parsley and thyme.

 From Tapas to Fabada to Cazon en Adobo, the Spaniards know exactly what they’re doing when it comes to food.
 So, whenever and if ever you find yourself roaming the streets of Madrid and Barcelona, these are the Spanish dishes you absolutely must try.

 With the perfect balance of acidity and sweetness, Salmorejo is a yummy cold soup from the south of Spain.

 It bears a close resemblance to a world famous soup known as Gazpacho.
 It is a tomato and bread based soup and usually bright orange in color and with a thick texture due to the bread involved.
 Traditionally it is topped with chunks of boiled eggs and pieces of jamon iberico.

 It is the perfect soup for a hot summer’s day, with a little bit of sherry vinegar known as jerez vinegar in Spain, and olive oil thrown in.

 Rabo de Toro is a dish consisting of stewed ox tail cooked for several hours in a red wine and tomato stock mixture.